Today's Best Credit Repair Cards

 If you’re struggling with debt, see our guide on how to get out of debt in five steps.
 It's also a good idea to speak to your existing lenders for support and get free debt advice.

-Credit cards for bad credit work in the same way as other standard credit cards, as you borrow money from the provider when you use the card and repay it with interest (unless you clear your balance before charges apply).
+Credit cards for bad credit work in the same way as other standard credit cards as you can use them to make purchases in-store and online.
+You borrow money from the provider when you spend on the card and repay this sum (along with any interest charges) at a later date.

 Meanwhile, the credit limit on a credit builder card could be as little as £50, or up to £1,000, depending on the provider and your individual situation.
 By contrast, those with a good score could access a credit limit of several thousand pounds with a standard credit card.